grzesiek-galezowski/tdd-ebook/manuscript/260_Object_oriented_primer_summary.md

 Mock objects are not a new tool, however, there is still a lot of misunderstanding of what their nature is and where and how they fit best into the TDD approach.
 Some opinions went as far as to say that there are two styles of TDD: one that uses mocks (called "mockist TDD" or "London style TDD") and another without them (called "cassic TDD" or "Chicago style TDD").
 Personally, I don't support this division.
 I like very much what Nat Pryce said about it[^differenttddtools]:

 > (...)
 I argue that there are not different kinds of TDD.
-There are different design conventions, and you pick the testing techniques and tools most appropriate for the conventions you’re working in.
+There are different design conventions, and you pick the testing techniques and tools most appropriate for the conventions you're working in.

 I hope now you understand why i put you through so many pages talking about a specific view on object-oriented design.
 This is the view that mock objects as a tool and as a technique were chosen to support.
 Talking about mock objects out of the context of this view would not make too much sense.